 Mutual Heights is a sectional title scheme (as defined in South African law), located in a noteworthy art-deco building in Darling Street, Cape Town.
-This web site serves the needs of the Mutual Heights Community - residents, tenants, owners, service providers and others.
+This web site serves the needs of the Mutual Heights Community: owners, residents, tenants, the managing agents, service providers, and others.

 Opened in 1940 as the headquarters of what is now the Old Mutual insurance and financial services company, the "Mutual Building" (or "Mutual Gebou" in Afrikaans) was reportedly then the tallest building in Africa apart from the Pyramids in Egypt, and it had the fastest lifts - they still work, and they are still fast.
 It is one of the finest art deco buildings in the southern hemisphere, but with neo-classical features; it was one of the first conversions of an office building to residential use in the central business district of Cape Town.

 - Read more about the history of the building here.

 - See the wikipedia page here.

 - See the location of the building on Google Maps here

 - Download a 30-page copy of the Wikipedia pages (2Mb) here.

 The community at Mutual Heights includes permanent residents, tenants, and short stay visitors.
 The care of the building and the community is the responsibility of the managing agents, supported by a building manager and a concierge.